litmuschaos/v1-litmus-docs/website/versioned_docs/version-1.12.0/ec2-terminate.md

 - Ensure that Kubernetes Version > 1.13
 - Ensure that the Litmus Chaos Operator is running by executing `kubectl get pods` in operator namespace (typically, `litmus`).
 If not, install from [here](https://docs.litmuschaos.io/docs/getstarted/#install-litmus)
-- Ensure that the `ebs-loss` experiment resource is available in the cluster by executing `kubectl get chaosexperiments` in the desired namespace If not, install from [here](https://hub.litmuschaos.io/api/chaos/master?file=charts/kube-aws/ebs-loss/experiment.yaml)
+- Ensure that the `ec2-terminate` experiment resource is available in the cluster by executing `kubectl get chaosexperiments` in the desired namespace If not, install from [here](https://hub.litmuschaos.io/api/chaos/master?file=charts/kube-aws/ec2-terminate/experiment.yaml)
-- Ensure that you have sufficient AWS access to attach or detach an ebs volume from the instance.
+- Ensure that you have sufficient AWS access to stop and start an ec2 instance.
 - Ensure to create a Kubernetes secret having the AWS access configuration(key) in the `CHAOS_NAMESPACE`.
 A sample secret file looks like:

 ```yaml